Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics

 \subsection{Bound on the Outlier Retention Rate}

-We now establish a non-asymptotic upper bound on the fraction of OOD points that remain in the subset returned by the \textsc{Medix} filter.
-This result mirrors the inlier misclassification bound (Appendix~\ref{proof:thm}), but instead of relying on inlier concentration, it exploits a separation assumption between the OOD and InD gradient means.
+We now establish a non-asymptotic upper bound on the fraction of OOD points retained by the ideal \textsc{Medix} filter.
+This result analyzes the ideal size-constrained EWM objective; the practical greedy procedure in Algorithm~\ref{alg:Medix} is used as a tractable approximation.